Allan-Kipkemei/Resume-maker/README.md

 ---

-Made with ❤️ by Zaid for job seekers worldwide!
+Made with ❤️ by Allan for job seekers worldwide!